nhtnhanbn/nhtnhanbn.github.io/monash/msa24.md

 Polls are open Monday 16 September to Thursday 19 September.

+### Update 18/9/2024 - Third day of polling done - 1 day until polls close

+Free Palestine copped a pretty substantial campaigning ban today.
+They have been pushing for Change votes.

+In a funny encounter today an Elevate campaigner approached me and asked me if I have voted, and I replied that I have not, to which they walked away.

 ### Update 17/9/2024 - Second day of polling done - 2 days until polls close

 Posters showed up on campus *"Different name. - Different colour. - Elevate = Together - Same people. - Same mistakes. - **Don't go back.***"